devmor-j/vue-base-carousel/README.md

 - Hide navigation arrows
 - Beautiful transitions
 - Change transition time (ex: '0.3s')
+- Adjust padding on each carousel item and whole carousel when in fullscreen mode (to prevent interference with carousel arrows)
 - Excellent *touch* and *focus* support for navigation:
   - Cannot swipe items for now
 - Keyboard support: